jrejaud/ViewPagerIndicator2/README.md

   compile 'com.github.jrejaud:ViewPagerIndicator2:0.0.1'
 }
 ```
-Visit https://jitpack.io/#jrejaud/ViewPagerIndicator2 for more instructions
+Visit https://jitpack.io/#jrejaud/ViewPagerIndicator2 for more information.

 ## Usage
 See https://github.com/JakeWharton/ViewPagerIndicator#usage for instructions on how to use ViewPagerIndicator.